 - Mesa Sunrise

 When looking for a hot grain or oatmeal for kids, the same tips apply: low sugar, high fiber, and some protein if possible.
 The easiest hot cereal to buy is old-fashioned rolled oats, though any oatmeal can work—even flavored ones that say “unsweetened” on the label.

 TIP: Find my favorite Oatmeal with Fruit recipes here.

 It’s recommended that younger babies have cereal with added iron since their iron stores begin to deplete around the age of 6 months.
 I love the Clearly Crafted line from Happy Babies since they have fewer ingredients than most other baby oatmeals AND the ingredients are actually easy to understand.

-High Fiber Cereal for Kids
+High-Fiber Cereal for Kids

 Shredded wheat cereals typically have about 4 grams of fiber, so they are a good option.
-You can also look at bran cereals, though do check the label to make sure you choose one with low sugar too.
+You can also look at bran cereals, though do check the label to make sure you choose one with low sugar, too.

-Best Tips for Serving Cereal to Kids
+Best Tips for Kids Cereal

 - I started serving cold cereal to my little guy around 16 months.
 Start with just a little milk to soften the cereal (but not make a giant mess).